Tomahawk (film): Production

-The film was based on a story by Daniel Jarrett.
-Film rights were bought by Universal in 1947; they assigned Leonard Goldstein to produce and George Sherman to direct.
-In August 1948 Universal announced the film would be one of their Technicolor productions for the following year, along with Calamity Jane and Sam Bass, Sierra, Streets of Cairo, Bloomer Girl and Bagdad.
+The film is based on a story by Daniel Jarrett.
+Universal Pictures purchased the film rights in 1947 and assigned Leonard Goldstein to produce and George Sherman to direct.
+In August 1948, Universal announced that the film would be among its Technicolor productions for the following year, along with Calamity Jane and Sam Bass, Sierra, Streets of Cairo, Bloomer Girl and Bagdad.

-In May 1949 Stephen McNally was announced for the lead and Edna Anhalt was going to write the script.
-McNally dropped out and was replaced by Van Heflin in March 1950 and Anhalt is not credited on the final film.
-In April Yvonne De Carlo was cast opposite Heflin.
-De Carlo liked that her part was more of a straight dramatic role.
+In May 1949, Stephen McNally was announced for the lead but later withdrew and was replaced by Van Heflin in March 1950.
+In April, Yvonne De Carlo was cast opposite Heflin.
+Edna Anhalt was originally hired to write the script, but the film's writing credits are assigned to Silvia Richards and Maurice Geraghty.

 Shooting began in May 1950.
 The film was shot partly on location in South Dakota.

 Reception

-The Los Angeles Times called it a "well made, exciting movie."
+In a contemporary review for The New York Times, critic Bosley Crowther wrote: "'Tomahawk' is nothing exceptional in the cavalry-and-Indians line, outside of its generous intimation of pro-Indian sentiment.
+The story is strictly two-dimensional, with the conflict narrowly reduced to a rivalry between Mr. Bridger and Lieutenant Dancy, who just loves to kill redskins.
+The history is hopelessly fuzzy, the Indian fighting and charges are perfunctorily staged and the scenery, while pretty in Technicolor, is nothing to take way your breath."

+Critic John L. Scott of the Los Angeles Times called the film "a well-made, exciting movie" and wrote: "Like some other fairly recent pictures of this type, sympathy is generated for the Indians and their efforts to protect their hunting grounds. ...
+While some of the scenes in 'Tomahawk' are slow paced, there is plenty of action in others."

+Legacy

-In June 1952 Van Heflin and George Sherman were reported as working on a followup to the movie.
+In July 1952, Van Heflin and George Sherman were reported to be working on a follow-up to the film.